JanDebiec/Aspectra/README.md

 ## Acknowledgments

 - [Dietrich Hubert] (http://dietrich-huebert.de.tl/) who helped me to construct the spectrograph
-- Matthias Kunkel, Philipp Nimtsch, for inspiration and help in optics
+- Matthias Kunkel, Philipp Nimtsch, for inspiration and help in the optics

 ### Some open source code was used from:
 - Jonas Gehring (libplot in libplotspectra)
 - cketti (mailto in libcomm)

+## Aspectra webpage
+[Aspectra] (www.jandroitek.de)